Why do an accessible performance or offer a specialized performance?

 There are a few ways a hearing performance can be interpreted into ASL for patrons who are Deaf, deafened or have hearing loss.
 Similarly, performances in ASL can be interpreted for hearing audiences in several different ways.

-When it comes to integrated theatre practices where it requires collaboration between Hearing and Deaf artists, using both spoken and signed languages, it takes a lot of time and preparation to ensure full accessibility to both parties.
+When it comes to integrated theatre practices where collaboration is required between Hearing and Deaf artists using both spoken and signed languages, it takes a lot of time and preparation to ensure full accessibility to both parties.
 These methods are not mentioned in the infographics below because we are looking at translation between signed languages and spoken languages, but we do have a page on Working with Deaf Artists that outline these approaches in more detail.

 For example, a spoken theatre performance with a sole Deaf character/role may not be an accessible ASL Performance.
 In the production, the Deaf character is providing some access by using sign language during their role (this can be approached in varied ways), but they are not necessarily responsible for or able to give a Deaf audience full access.
 Therefore it is important to consider: Will there be interpreters providing access in scenes where the Deaf artist is not present?
 What, if any, of the content outside of the Deaf actor's scenes will be interpreted to the Deaf audience?
 By whom or how?